Study information: Bipolar Depression (Intracellular)

 For bipolar I and bipolar II patients who are currently depressed, and are taking Lithium or Depakote (Valproic Acid)

 Participants will come to Finger Lakes Clinical Research (at Twelve Corners in Brighton) for nine visits over approximately 12 weeks.
-In the first part of the trial, Dr. Atkinson will discuss the study with you or your loved one to determine if this study is appropriate.
+In the first part of the trial, our director and principal Investigator at FLCR – Dr. Atkinson – will discuss the study with you or your loved one to determine if this study is appropriate.
 If so, the participant may join one of the treatment groups and begin taking the study medication (or a placebo).
 The final visits at the end of the study will be for follow-up and health checks.

 There is no cost to the participant and no insurance is required.
 Study participants are paid a stipend for each visit.

 Please see the patient information booklet for more detailed information on the study process.

 Every clinical study requires that participants meet certain criteria, and the information booklet gives some basic qualification guidelines for this study.
 Dr. Atkinson will need to see you to make a medical determination as to whether you are able to participate in the study, but you can get a quick idea of whether or not you may qualify by taking this short self-quiz: